gbdev/pandocs/content/Video_Display.md

 ### FF40 - LCDC - LCD Control (R/W)

+LCDC is special, because it can be written to during Mode 3 (while graphics are being drawn), and **will** affect display during the scanline !

+This could be used for very complex video effects, but they will probably fail to render properly on most emulators.
+(They could be pretty sick though)

 ` Bit 7 - LCD Display Enable             (0=Off, 1=On)`\
 ` Bit 6 - Window Tile Map Display Select (0=9800-9BFF, 1=9C00-9FFF)`\
 ` Bit 5 - Window Display Enable          (0=Off, 1=On)`\